sophgo/tpu_compiler/regression/yolo_v3/README.md

       - conflict with similarilty results (forward has slightly better similarity)
     - no-tune: backward is better than forward (0.325 vs 0.314)
       - TODO : to add no forward/backward, but need to apply scale on relu
+    - concat-overwrite (helps on performance, may suffer accuracy slightly)
+      - concat backward overwrite makes almost no drop (0.325 vx.0.325)
+      - concat max overwrite drops slightly (0.323 vs 0.325)
+      - previous eltwise backward overwrite version even helps in accuracy (0.331 vs 0.325), is due to it accidently enlarged the thresholds on former layers, which actually helps on non-autotune version, but that is not the proper solution
   - autotune (relu-overwrite-backward)

     ```bash